The Pleasure of Writing

 We recommend using Dropbox to sync documents between Writer for iPad and a Windows PC.
 Writer uses UTF-8 encoding, so make sure to use a UTF-8-compatible text editor, and ideally save as UTF-8 (not ASCII) on your PC.

 Writer for iPad includes several convenient export options:

 - ➤ Email… lets you to email a document as an attachment, or as plain or formatted text.

 - ➤ Copy… allows copying as plain text, formatted text, or HTML.
 You can also get a link to a temporary read-only copy for iCloud documents.

 - ➤ Print… allows you to print the document as plain or formatted text.

 - ➤ Open In… lets you choose a compatible app on your device to open the current document in.

-Writer for iPhone supports AirPrint, and you can also print to non-AirPrint printers using third party software.
+Writer for iPad supports AirPrint, and you can also print to non-AirPrint printers using third party software.